Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 IGES entities represented as topological shapes and  geometrical objects are translated into OCCT shapes by use of the classes *IGESToBRep_TopoCurve,  IGESToBRep_TopoSurface,  IGESToBRep_BRepEntity* and *ShapeFix_Wire*.

-Class *IGESToBRep_BRepEntity* is intended for transferring  BRep entities (IGES version 5.1)  while the two former are used for translating geometry and topology defined in  IGES  5.1.
+Class *IGESToBRep_BRepEntity* is intended for transferring  BRep entities (IGES version is 5.1 or greater)  while the two former are used for translating geometry and topology defined in IGES versions prior to 5.1.
 Methods from *IGESToBRep_BRepEntity* call methods from  *IGESToBRep_TopoCurve* and *IGESToBRep_TopoSurface*, while those call methods from *IGESToBRep_BasicCurve* and *IGESToBRep_BasicSurface* to translate IGES  geometry into OCCT geometry.

 Although the IGES file contains only one parameter for  tolerance in the Global Section, OCCT shapes are produced with different  tolerances.
 As a rule, updating the tolerance is fulfilled according to local  distances between shapes (distance between vertices of adjacent edges,  deviation of edge’s 3D curve and its parametric curve and so on) and may be  less or greater than precision in the file.